BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

 			- bounding box should be approximately 10mm x 10mm.
 		- move the selected line to a new layer, rename the layer to "cut lines"
 		- select the line, copy/paste to create a duplicate and drag it over to the top right corner
-		- in the top toolbar, select Reflect -> Reflect horizontally, then move the line to an appropriate position
+		- in the top toolbar, select `Reflect` ->` Reflect horizontall`y, then move the line to an appropriate position
-		- copy/paste the top right line, drag to the lower right corner, use Reflect -> Reflect vertically and adjust position.
+		- copy/paste the top right line, drag to the lower right corner, use `Reflect` -> `Reflect vertically` and adjust position.
-		- copy/paste the bottom right line, drag to the lower left corner, use Reflect -> Reflect horizontally and adjust
+		- copy/paste the bottom right line, drag to the lower left corner, use `Reflect` -> `Reflect horizontally` and adjust
 		- with the layer selected, set the Object settings to match:
 			- `Object setting`: output
 			- `Laser type`: Blue light